openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 This type of situation is not one I would have thought about at all when I first became a
       manager, but a couple of prior experiences (including failure) suggested this was something I could and should address.
-In particular the OpenOffice indoctrination about 4 years ago when we were expanding the team.
+In particular the OpenOffice â€œindoctrinationâ€ about 4 years ago when we were expanding the team.
 At that time I managed the OpenOffice team at Novell and [Michael Meeks](http://people.gnome.org/~michael/) interviewed everyone we hired during the expansion and many of them spent 1-2 nights sleeping on his couch in the UK or getting trained in the Toronto office in person.
 Due to this, that team (now the team working